xmartlabs/MetalPerformanceShadersProxy/README.md

 * If you **want to contribute** please feel free to **submit pull requests**.
 * If you **have a feature request** please **open an issue**.
 * If you **found a bug** or **need help** please **check older issues before submitting an issue.**.

+In particular, if you find a missing Metal-dependent framework, open an issue or better submit a pull request :smile:

 Before contribute check the [CONTRIBUTING](https://github.com/xmartlabs/MetalPerformanceShadersProxy/blob/master/CONTRIBUTING.md) file for more info.